Last Updated on July 21, 2025 by Travelationship

 Visiting the U.S. Holocaust Memorial Museum

-The museum design and layout were given a considerable amount of thought.
-Sharp angles and an industrial feel are the backbones of the intentional design elements that create an undeniable sense and atmosphere for the whole facility.
-I have been to numerous museums in several countries and never encountered such a well-thought-out design.
+The museum’s design and layout were given considerable thought.
+Sharp angles and an industrial feel are the backbone of the intentional design elements that create an undeniable sense of atmosphere throughout the facility.
+I have visited numerous museums in several countries and never encountered such a well-thought-out design.

-Admission to the museum is free, although you will need time-stamped passes from March through August to enter the Permanent Exhibition.
-These passes can be obtained at the museum on the day of your visit or in advance through this link; I strongly urge you to get advanced tickets.
+Admission to the museum is free, although you will need time-stamped passes to enter the Permanent Exhibition.
+These passes can be obtained at the museum on the day of your visit or in advance web tickets.
+I strongly recommend getting advanced tickets.

-The United States Holocaust Memorial Museum is open every day except Yom Kippur (September 23, 2015) and Christmas Day (December 25).
+The United States Holocaust Memorial Museum is open every day except Yom Kippur and Christmas Day (December 25).
 The museum is open from 10 a.m. to 5:20 p.m., with extended hours in the spring.
-They also have an app to assist you with your visit, more information on that here.
+They also have an app to assist you with your visit; more information can be found here.
 If you are traveling by D.C.
-Metro, the closest metro stop is “Smithsonian.”
-If you want additional information on the museum, visit its official site here.
+Metro, the closest metro stop is “Smithsonian,” found on the Blue, Orange, or Silver lines.